 You Have Two Years to File a Swimming Pool Accident Case

-Speak with a Sandy Springs Swimming Pool Accident Lawyer for Free Today
+Speak with a Sandy Springs Swimming Pool Accident Attorney for Free Today

 The aftermath of a swimming pool accident can be devastating, confusing, and overwhelming.
-At John Foy & Associates, we are here to help in every way possible.
-Let us give you a FREE consultation so we can discuss what happened and how we can assist you with the legal side of things.
+The Sandy Springs swimming pool accident lawyers at John Foy & Associates are here to help in every way possible.
+Let us give you a free consultation so we can discuss what happened and how we can assist you with the legal side of things.